-During the period ended August 31, 2022, the District amended its budget as required by State law and to reflect current levels of revenue and anticipated expenses.
-There were material changes between the original budget and the final amended budget.
-There was a significant increase for plant maintenance and operations.
-The general fund's budgeted revenues exceeded actual revenues by \$55,840 primarily due to receiving less state funding than anticipated.
-Budgeted expenditures exceeded actual expenditures by \$9,384,694 primarily due to spending less in instruction and plant maintenance and operations.
+During the period ended August 31, 2023, the District amended its budget as required by State law and to reflect current levels of revenue and anticipated expenditures.
+There were no material changes between the original budget and the final amended budget.
+The general fund's actual revenues exceeded budgeted revenues by a net \$362,301 primarily due to receiving more in local revenues.
+Budgeted expenditures exceeded actual expenditures by \$2,413,373 primarily due to spending less in instruction and plant maintenance and operations.